philmccarthy/philmccarthy.github.io/_posts/2021-01-29-turing-midway-update.md

 category: turing
 ---

-I'm offically halfway done with [Turing's](https://turing.io) backend engineering program.
-I've been intensely studying Ruby, object-oriented programming since August, and now Rails since mid-November.
+I'm offically halfway through [Turing's](https://turing.io) backend engineering program.
+I've been intensely studying Ruby and object-oriented programming since August, and Rails since mid-November.

 Looking back to the start the Mod 2 (the second quarter of Turing's 4-Mod program), I was overwhelmed by the scope of a simple Rails project coming from Ruby-only builds.
 Eight weeks later, I have a solid understanding of web development technologies: